ectucker1/personalsite/src/projects/random-bullshit-go/random-bullshit-go.md

 ### Development

-The game is being developed in my spare time using the Godot game engine.
+The game was developed as a hobby project using the Godot game engine.
-It was on the backburner for a couple years during college, but is my main creative focus now.
-Once it's ready, it will be released for free on [itch.io](https://ect.itch.io/).

-For updates, you can follow me on {% relMe "Bluesky", "https://bsky.app/profile/ectcetera.net" %}, {% relMe "Mastodon", "https://kind.social/@ectcetera" %}, {% relMe "itch.io", "https://ect.itch.io/" %}, or my blog's [Atom/RSS Feed](/blog/atom.xml).
+It started with a paper prototype during the "paper game jam" at K-State's Game Dev Club.
+But the paper version was both fun enough to play and hard enough to manage that it became obvious I needed to make a digital version.